nextflow-io/nextflow/docs/secrets.md

 :::

 :::{note}
 This feature is only available when using the local or grid executors (Slurm, Grid Engine, etc).
-The AWS Batch executor allows the use of secrets when deploying the pipeline execution via [Nextflow Tower](https://seqera.io/blog/pipeline-secrets-secure-handling-of-sensitive-information-in-tower/).
+The AWS Batch executor allows the use of secrets when deploying the pipeline execution via [Seqera Platform](https://seqera.io/blog/pipeline-secrets-secure-handling-of-sensitive-information-in-tower/).
 :::